pbhu1024/awesome-augmented-language-model/README.md

 # 🔥Awesome Augmented Language Model [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-Large Language models (LLMs) have become a new foundational platform.
-However, LLMs still struggle to implement many complex tasks that require human-level understanding.
 This repo collect research papers about leveraging the capabilities of language models, which can be a good reference for building upper-layer applications.

 ## Contents